-How can I tell whether I have ADHD?
+"How can I tell whether I have ADHD?"

 Is there a test I can take online?
 Which doctor do I ask?

 There are multiple screening questionnaires for adult type attention deficit disorder.
 Many of these you can find on line.
 However, all that this screening test will be able to tell you is whether or not you should get an appointment with a psychiatrist to be more formally evaluated.
 A common misperception is that all trouble concentrating is caused by attention deficit disorder.
 There are many other causes, including routine stress and fatigue.
 Furthermore, patients with attention deficit disorder tend to have significant impairment in their performance, for example at school or work, due to the attention symptoms.
 Therefore, minor troubles with concentrating would not qualify as attention deficit disorder.
 You should start by setting up an appointment with your primary care doctor or psychiatrist.
 They will help you figure out what to do next.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.